The Net Promoter Score (NPS) is a widely used customer research metric for understanding how satisfied your customers are.

 Disadvantages of NPS surveys

-Time-consuming and potentially expensive
+It’s time-consuming and potentially expensive

-Believing in NPS alone is risky
+Relying on NPS alone is risky

 “NPS has done a great deal in bringing customer experience and satisfaction to the discussion tables,” admits Suneha Dutta from Fundsquire.